 Economic growth and development are important keys to Newburgh’s future success.
 When implemented responsibly, such growth will both compliment and preserve our town’s rich history and culture.
 I believe in balancing economic development opportunities and their immediate rewards with their long term impact on historic and cultural preservation.
-As a member of the Newburgh Town Council, I will work to achieve this goal in the following ways:
+As a member of the Newburgh Town Council, I consistently work to achieve this goal in the following ways:

 - Collaboration between the community and stakeholders through the gathering of ideas, feedback, and support, creating an inclusive and equitable relationship as well as projects with public support and staying power;